Tankerton Bay Sailing Club

 12.2 Preparatory signal: Under certain circumstances the start sequence may be preceded by a 5-minute preparatory signal.
 This will be displayed as a temporary notice on the club course board in the club house (see 4 above).

-12.3 Club start line: The starting line will be a line projected seaward from the club house through the Inner Transit pole (TRM) and limited to seaward by the Outer Distance Mark (ODM).
+12.3 Club start line: The starting line will be a line projected seaward from the club house through the Shore Transit Marks and limited to seaward by the Outer Distance Mark (ODM).
 Boats shall start between the shore and the ODM.
 The ODM is not necessarily on the transit line.
 The line definition may be varied by temporary instructions (see 4 above).

 12.4 Starting Time limitation: A boat shall not start later than 5 minutes after its class-starting signal.